A Raise of Eyebrows: Legacy and reappraisal

 A Raise of Eyebrows proved strongly influential on Britain's progressive music scene, particularly on Pink Floyd, who adapted several of Geesin's ideas for Ummagumma (1969), especially on Roger Waters' composition "Several Species of Small Furry Animals Gathered Together in a Cave and Grooving with a Pict".
 After touring with folk musicians Ralph McTell and Roy Harper in 1969, Geesin worked with Pink Floyd on their album Atom Heart Mother (1970), and recorded a soundtrack album with Waters, Music from The Body (1970), having been introduced to director Roy Battersby through John Peel, who became a fan and supporter of Geesin through A Raise of Eyebrows.
-Peel's champoning of Geesin also led to him featuring on the compilation John Peel Presents Top Gear (1969).
+Peel's championing of Geesin also led to him featuring on the compilation John Peel Presents Top Gear (1969).
 For his subsequent album As He Stands (1973), Geesin developed compositions that had originally appeared as prototypes on A Raise of Eyebrows.